terrier-org/terrier-core/doc/learning.md

 2. Craig Macdonald, Rodrygo L.T.
 Santos, Iadh Ounis and Ben He.
 About Learning Models with Multiple Query Dependent Features.
 Transactions on Information Systems.
 31(3):1-39.
 2013.

-3. Craig Macdonald, Rodrygo Santos and Iadh Ounis.
+3. Craig Macdonald, Rodrygo L.T.
+Santos and Iadh Ounis.
 The Whens and Hows of Learning to Rank.
 Information Retrieval 16(5):584-628.
 2012.